imElijahButler/SQL/README.md

 # SQLPortfolio
-This is my SQL portfolio.
+Welcome to my SQL portfolio.
+This is a compilation of the projects I've done, so feel free to browse and ask me any questions you have.